Chip Kelly: Head coach

 Kelly helped the Ducks gain national attention in 2009 after an upset of the then #5 USC Trojans on October 31.
 Kelly became the first Pac-10 coach to win an outright conference championship in his first season, sending the Ducks to the Rose Bowl for the first time since 1995.
-The Ducks hoped to win their first Rose Bowl since 1917, but lost a close game to Ohio State University.
+The Ducks hoped to win their first Rose Bowl since 1917, but lost a close game to Ohio State.
 On December 7, 2009, Kelly was named Pac-10 Coach of the year.
 He was the second Ducks coach to earn the honor, the other being Rich Brooks (two times).

-2010 season

 Prior to the 2010 season, Kelly suspended Jeremiah Masoli for the season after the quarterback pleaded guilty to second-degree burglary charges, marking the second year in a row that a key player was suspended.
 Masoli was later dismissed from the team following an arrest for marijuana possession and several driving infractions.
 In early October, Kelly led the team to a #1 spot on the AP, Harris, and USA Today Coaches Poll, followed a few weeks later by a #1 BCS ranking.
 With a 37–20 win over the Oregon State Beavers on December 4, 2010, Kelly led the Ducks to a 9–0 finish in conference play, winning their second consecutive outright Pac-10 title.
 With Darron Thomas at quarterback and Doak Walker Award winner LaMichael James at running back, the Ducks averaged 49.3 points and 537.5 yards per game in the regular season.
 In December, following an undefeated 12–0 season and an end-of-season #2 BCS ranking, Oregon was selected to play the #1 Auburn Tigers in the BCS national championship game on January 10, 2011.
 The Tigers, out of the Southeastern Conference, were coached by Gene Chizik, and had the Heisman Trophy winner at quarterback in Cam Newton.
 The Ducks lost, 22–19, on a last-second, 19-yard field goal by Wes Byrum.
 It was the closest that a team from the Pacific Northwest has come to winning a share of the national championship since 1991.
 In recognition of his coaching achievements, Kelly received the Eddie Robinson Coach of the Year award, the Walter Camp Coach of the Year award and was named Pac-10 Coach of the Year for the second year running.
 Kelly also won the AP Coach of the Year.